shlomif/how-to-share-code-online/README.md

 <p>

-Otherwise, if your code is self-contained in one file, you can use a paste site such as [ideone](http://ideone.com/) or [paste.debian.net](https://paste.debian.net/).
+Otherwise, if your code is self-contained in one file, you can use a paste site such as <a href="http://ideone.com/">ideone</a> or <a href="https://paste.debian.net/">paste.debian.net</a>.
 If you are using an IRC chatroom, don't floodpaste the code to the channel because this is slower and more annoying than using a paste site and may get you kicked or devoiced out of the channel.

 </p>

 <p>

-Some other types of forums allow you to quote a single and self-contained codebase using a notation such as [“pre” tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre), or using indentation or triple-backquotes, so it may be an option there depending on the forum’s policy.
+Some other types of forums allow you to quote a single and self-contained codebase using a notation such as <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre">“pre” tags</a>, or using indentation or triple-backquotes, so it may be an option there depending on the forum’s policy.

 </p>